ragwap/python-coding-exercise/README.rst

 The Problem
 ===========

-We want the ability to split a Cable `n` times into the longest even integer lengths possible; with any remainder to be cut into ``Cable`` of that same length until not possible.
+We want the ability to split a cable ``n`` times into the longest equal integer length cables possible; with any remaining cable to be cut into that same length until not possible.

 The new behaviour we are asking you to write is to complete a ``class`` that will split a cable ``n`` times into equal integer lengths as cited above, i.e. if you have::